-This slow cooker sausage casserole is the perfect way to feed a crowd whilst also keeping costs low.
+This slow cooker sausage casserole is the perfect way to feed a crowd while also keeping costs low.

 Sausage Casserole Slow Cooker Recipe

-- 2 Tbsp. butter
+- 2 Tbsp unsalted butter

 - 1 onion, finely chopped

-- 2 tsp. garlic, crushed
+- 2 tsp garlic, crushed

-- 2 Tbsp. plain flour
+- 2 Tbsp plain flour

-- 1 Tbsp.
-Worcestershire sauce
+- 1 Tbsp Worcestershire sauce

 - 1 carrot, diced